Vol.2..Norwegian Farmer’s Son..January 21st

 Vol.2..Norwegian Farmer’s Son..May 15th

-May 15th…“TELL US ABOUT YOUR BIG SISTER’S BIRTHDAY AND SOME OF THE ATTRIBUTES THAT MADE HER SPECIAL.”
+May 15th…“TELL US ABOUT YOUR BIG SISTER’S BIRTHDAY AND SOME OF THE ATTRIBUTES THAT MADE HER SPECIAL.” (she was born May 15th of 1946)

 POEM – “Our Regally Royal Radiant Rosie!” by N. Elliott Noorlun